K3NL1U/IaC_bare/README.md

 ## Next Steps / Enhancements

+- Instead of installing the dependencies, authenticating and deploying manually, automate it further by having GitHub Actions perform these "actions" for us, triggered by code push.
 - Autoscaling policies based on CloudWatch metrics.
 - Utilise ECS (fargate containers) for better resource utilisation.
 - Use R53 for custom domain and ACM in conjunction with ALB to secure the traffic with HTTPS.